Stable twisted cohomology of the mapping class groups in the unit tangent bundle homology: Introduction

 \section{Introduction}

-Considering a smooth compact connected orientable surface of genus $g\geq0$ and with one boundary component $\Sigma_{g,1}$, we denote its mapping class group (that is the isotopy classes of its diffeomorphisms restricting to the identity on the boundary) by $\Gamma_{g,1}$.
-The study of the (co)homology of the groups $\{\Gamma_{g,1},g\in\bN\}$ has been a very active research topic over the past decades.
-In particular, the full computations of their cohomology groups with twisted coefficients remain an active research topic; see \cite[Section 5.5]{GalatiusKupersRW} and \cite[Part 4]{Hain}.
-In this paper, we compute the stable cohomology groups of the mapping class groups with twisted coefficients defined from the first (co)homology group of the unit tangent bundles of the considered surfaces; see Theorems~\ref{thm:main_Thm_0} and \ref{thm:main_Thm_1}.
-This is the first example of stable twisted cohomology for that mapping class groups is not free over the rational stable cohomology of these groups.
+We consider a smooth compact connected orientable surface of genus $g\geq0$ and with one boundary component $\Sigma_{g,1}$.
+We denote by $\Gamma_{g,1}$ its mapping class group, that is the isotopy classes of its diffeomorphisms restricting to the identity on the boundary.
+The (co)homology of the groups $\{\Gamma_{g,1},g\in\bN\}$ has been extensively studied over the past decades.
+In particular, the full computations of their cohomology groups with twisted coefficients remain an active research topic; see \cite[\S5.5]{GalatiusKupersRW} and \cite[Part 4]{Hain}.
+In this paper, we compute the stable cohomology groups of the mapping class groups with twisted coefficients defined from the first rational (co)homology group of the unit tangent bundles of the considered surfaces; see Theorems~\ref{thm:main_thm_0} and \ref{thm:main_thm_1}.
+To the best of our knowledge, this is the first computed example of a sequence of finite-dimensional, rational representations of the mapping class groups $\Gamma_{g,1}$ such that their twisted cohomology exhibits (abstract) stability as a module over the stable cohomology with constant rational coefficients $H^{*}(\Gamma_{\infty,1};\bQ)$, while the associated stable twisted cohomology is not free as a module over $H^{*}(\Gamma_{\infty,1};\bQ)$.